 Qualcomm is weighing different business arrangements with its suppliers and would consider “writing big checks,” Jacobs said yesterday at a briefing in San Diego, where the company is based.

 “If that’s what it took in the future, I wouldn’t say no to that,” Jacobs said.
 Qualcomm would prefer to keep relying on other companies to make its chips, rather than building plants, he said.

 “It’s not something that’s high on our list of things that we want to do.
 But I wouldn’t rule it out completely.”

 Qualcomm is the biggest in a growing group of chip companies that focus on designing chips and leave the manufacturing to other companies, usually so-called foundries in Asia.
 As smartphone demand surges, parts suppliers are struggling to keep up.
-That has prompted electronics makers such as Apple Inc. (AAPL) to use cash payments to the tune of hundreds of millions of dollars to secure their quota.
+That has prompted electronics makers such as Apple Inc. (AAPL:US) to use cash payments to the tune of hundreds of millions of dollars to secure their quota.

 “The gut reaction of investors to Qualcomm building a fab would be negative -- it would be changing their business model,” said Daniel Berenbaum, an analyst at MKM Partners LLC.
 Using upfront payments to lock down supply from existing partners would be a “judicious use of cash,” he said.

 Qualcomm said earlier this year that earnings growth will be constrained because it can’t get enough chips from Taiwan Semiconductor Manufacturing Co.
 The company had received more orders than anticipated for chips made with the most advanced manufacturing processes.

 Jacobs said that while supply is improving and Qualcomm may be able to provide enough chips to match demand for phones by the end of the year, some customers will miss planned introductions of phones -- even as fresh orders for those chips roll in.